(Jann and Tothova, Blood 2021)

 1, How does the chromatin structure change during the progression of cohesin mutant myeloid disease and can we target it to avert progression to cancer?

 Cohesin complex is an essential multimeric protein complex that forms a ring structure around the DNA and is involved in a number of basic cellular functions, including sister chromatid cohesion, chromatin organization and transcriptional control (Jann and Tothova, Blood 2021).
 Recurrent loss of function mutations in the cohesin genes STAG2, SMC3, SMC1A and RAD21 have been found in MDS, AML, bladder cancer, breast cancer, glioblastoma and Ewing sarcoma.
-We have developed CRISPR/Cas9-based engineering methods to target primary human and mouse hematopoietic stem cells to model different stages of myeloid malignancy in order to address this question (Tothova et al, JCI Insight 2021), and have access to a rich collection of patient samples to validate our findings.
+We have developed CRISPR/Cas9-based engineering methods to target primary human and mouse hematopoietic stem cells to model different stages of myeloid malignancy in order to address this question (Tothova et al, JCI Insight 2021), and have access to different chromatin topology mapping studies (Hi-C, Micro-C) and a rich collection of patient samples to validate our findings.

-2, What is the role of inflammation during cohesin-mutant MDS development?
+2, What is the role of innate immune activation and inflammation during cohesin-mutant MDS development?

-During the process of cancer development cancer cells acquire genetic and epigenetic changes that promote a number of different characteristics that help them win over healthy cells.
-Some of these changes include impaired differentiation, increased proliferation and pro-survival properties, but notably, cancer cells can also acquire the ability to evade immune system.
-However, how these immune evasion properties evolve is not well understood and are likely to involve many mechanisms.
-In collaboration with Steve Elledge’s lab, we have recently identified CTCF and multiple cohesin genes as key suppressors of PD-L1 and important regulators of immune evasion but also interferon signaling.
-These studies have implications for biology and treatment of cohesin-mutant disease and we are now investigating the role of inflammation during the process of disease development as well as for therapeutic targeting.
+During the process of cancer development, cancer cells acquire genetic and epigenetic changes that promote a number of different characteristics that help them win over healthy cells.
+Some of these changes include impaired differentiation, increased proliferation and pro-survival properties, and resistance to inflammatory stress.
+In addition, cancer cells can also acquire the ability to evade the immune system.
+We have recently identified CTCF and multiple cohesin genes as key suppressors of PD-L1 and important regulators of immune evasion but also interferon signaling (Oreskovic et al, PNAS 2022).
+We are now pursuing studies aimed to understand the source of innate immune activation and the competitive advantage that cohesin mutations confer mutant hematopoietic stem and progenitor cells during the process of CHIP to MDS progression.

 3, The role of transcription deregulation and splicing in cohesin-mutant disease

 Mutations in the cohesin complex and splicing factor SF3B1 are frequent genetic drivers in patients with MDS and AML and they tend not to co-occur in the same patient.
-I would like to understand the genetic and biochemical interaction between the cohesin complex and the SF3B splicing complex and ask whether splicing modulation could be used as a therapeutic approach in cohesin-mutant myelodysplastic syndrome (MDS) and acute myeloid leukemia (AML).
+We have recently discovered that cohesin-mutant cells are exquisitely sensitive to splicing modulators, and that these can sensitize cells to additional PARP inhibition and/or chemotherapy (Wheeler, Martin et al, Science Translational Medicine 2024).
+We are now pursuing studies to dissect the biochemical interaction between the cohesin complex and the SF3B splicing complex and investigate how these two complexes may participate in non-canonical functions in splicing and chromatin organization.

 1, How does the chromatin structure change during the progression of cohesin mutant myeloid disease and can we target it to avert progression to cancer?

 Cohesin complex is an essential multimeric protein complex that forms a ring structure around the DNA and is involved in a number of basic cellular functions, including sister chromatid cohesion, chromatin organization and transcriptional control (Jann and Tothova, Blood 2021).
 Recurrent loss of function mutations in the cohesin genes STAG2, SMC3, SMC1A and RAD21 have been found in MDS, AML, bladder cancer, breast cancer, glioblastoma and Ewing sarcoma.
-We have developed CRISPR/Cas9-based engineering methods to target primary human and mouse hematopoietic stem cells to model different stages of myeloid malignancy in order to address this question (Tothova et al, JCI Insight 2021), and have access to a rich collection of patient samples to validate our findings.
+We have developed CRISPR/Cas9-based engineering methods to target primary human and mouse hematopoietic stem cells to model different stages of myeloid malignancy in order to address this question (Tothova et al, JCI Insight 2021), and have access to different chromatin topology mapping studies (Hi-C, Micro-C) and a rich collection of patient samples to validate our findings.

-2, What is the role of inflammation during cohesin-mutant MDS development?
+2, What is the role of innate immune activation and inflammation during cohesin-mutant MDS development?

-During the process of cancer development cancer cells acquire genetic and epigenetic changes that promote a number of different characteristics that help them win over healthy cells.
-Some of these changes include impaired differentiation, increased proliferation and pro-survival properties, but notably, cancer cells can also acquire the ability to evade immune system.
-However, how these immune evasion properties evolve is not well understood and are likely to involve many mechanisms.
-In collaboration with Steve Elledge’s lab, we have recently identified CTCF and multiple cohesin genes as key suppressors of PD-L1 and important regulators of immune evasion but also interferon signaling.
-These studies have implications for biology and treatment of cohesin-mutant disease and we are now investigating the role of inflammation during the process of disease development as well as for therapeutic targeting.
+During the process of cancer development, cancer cells acquire genetic and epigenetic changes that promote a number of different characteristics that help them win over healthy cells.
+Some of these changes include impaired differentiation, increased proliferation and pro-survival properties, and resistance to inflammatory stress.
+In addition, cancer cells can also acquire the ability to evade the immune system.
+We have recently identified CTCF and multiple cohesin genes as key suppressors of PD-L1 and important regulators of immune evasion but also interferon signaling (Oreskovic et al, PNAS 2022).
+We are now pursuing studies aimed to understand the source of innate immune activation and the competitive advantage that cohesin mutations confer mutant hematopoietic stem and progenitor cells during the process of CHIP to MDS progression.

 3, The role of transcription deregulation and splicing in cohesin-mutant disease

 Mutations in the cohesin complex and splicing factor SF3B1 are frequent genetic drivers in patients with MDS and AML and they tend not to co-occur in the same patient.
-I would like to understand the genetic and biochemical interaction between the cohesin complex and the SF3B splicing complex and ask whether splicing modulation could be used as a therapeutic approach in cohesin-mutant myelodysplastic syndrome (MDS) and acute myeloid leukemia (AML).
+We have recently discovered that cohesin-mutant cells are exquisitely sensitive to splicing modulators, and that these can sensitize cells to additional PARP inhibition and/or chemotherapy (Wheeler, Martin et al, Science Translational Medicine 2024).
+We are now pursuing studies to dissect the biochemical interaction between the cohesin complex and the SF3B splicing complex and investigate how these two complexes may participate in non-canonical functions in splicing and chromatin organization.

 Photo credits: Francisco Marty, MD and Rebecca Gorelov, BA